zFl4wless/discord.js-typescript-template/README.md

     - `npm run build` - Compiles the code
     - `npm run watch` - Recompiles the code on file changes

+## 📖 Credits

+This project was inspired by [reconlx](https://github.com/reconlx) and is based on his [djs-typescript-handler](https://github.com/reconlx/djs-typescript-handler) repository.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.